rackerlabs/docs-developer-blog/_posts/2018-10-03-molecule-for-existing-roles.md

 ## Conclusion

-Molecule not only provides great defaults and a consistent directory structure when creating a new role, but also makes it easy and efficient to add a Molecule workflow for testing existing roles.
+Molecule not only provides great defaults and a consistent directory structure when creating a new role, but it also makes it easy and efficient to add a Molecule workflow for testing existing roles.
 Adding Molecule scenarios to existing roles is a great way for testing existing roles across Operating Systems and Ansible versions to improve their reliability.